![]() |

 Cadets attend monthly meetings and training sessions teaching high school age students and young adults about functions performed by law enforcement officers.
 Cadets wear a uniform when performing police related functions.
 Their duties include assisting the Milwaukie Police Department in a number of public relations areas.

-Cadets also perform duties such as directing traffic at accident scenes, and assisting with security details at City functions, i.e. parades and sports activities.
+Cadets also perform duties such as directing traffic at accident scenes, and assist with security details at City functions, i.e. parades and sports activities.
 They also deliver documents to City officials, and remove graffiti from public places.

 Cadets may also be asked to assist with security at crime scenes, and transport needed equipment.